WhatsApp/erlt/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

-## Our Development Process
-...

 ## Pull Requests
 We actively welcome your pull requests.

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+4. Ensure the test suite passes: `make -C examples test`
-5. Make sure your code lints.
+5. Ensure the CI test suite passes on GitHub.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")